United States : Safety by City

 Transport is generally safe in Jacksonville though it has its dangers.
 You should count on pickpockets being very active in bus and train stations and especially on public transport.

 Petty theft is a common form of a crime you will find in Jacksonville.
 Pickpocketing and bag snatching do happen here, so keep your valuables in a safe place, and be vigilant when visiting crowded places and public transport.

 NATURAL DISASTERS RISK : MEDIUM

 Some of our greatest natural disasters of concern are tropical storms and hurricanes, even though Jacksonville's tucked-away location in the northeast corner reduces the likelihood of the city being hit by a hurricane.

 MUGGING RISK : MEDIUM

-Violent crime exists, so you should definitely be careful.
-It is also sometimes focused at foreigners.
+Violent crime exists, so you should be careful.
+It is also sometimes focused on foreigners.
 If you do find yourself in a violent incident, such as mugging or a robbery, always hand over everything you own immediately.

 TERRORISM RISK : LOW

 Excluding isolated mass shootings, Jacksonville hasn't been the target of any terrorist attacks recently, but the attacks shouldn't be ruled out.
 Be aware of your surroundings at all times.

 SCAMS RISK : MEDIUM